gutina-zhang/TUT3_qzha6629_Final/README.md

 //* Boolean flag: false by default, becomes true after first click.
 <br>

-I use yellowRects = [], bigRects = [] to define yellow, big rectangles respectively and change its parameter.
+1. I use yellowRects = [], bigRects = [] to define yellow, big rectangles respectively and change its parameter.
+The name of these code are clearly to distinguish compare to only using rects() and define its parameter.

+2. reboundSound.play() is instantaneous and non-looping.
+It is used to add "rebound.m4a," because the big rectangles need to rebound among the white area.

+3. bgmSound.loop() starts playback and repeats indefinitely until you call .stop() or refresh the page.
+I use it when adding "bgm.mp3."
+This is to serve for small rectangles' movement.

+5. lerpColorsPair = [] is used to 18 pairs (pink ➜ yellow, blue ➜ yellow, …), and each pair will become one row in lerpColors.

+6. lerpColors = [] + cList = [] makes the colour shifts smoothly from cList[0] on the far left to cList[1] on the far right.

+7.